 Current Funding Opportunities

 Request for Applications

-The Wyck Foundation and the Myotonic Dystrophy Foundation have partnered to offer training fellowships, and are pleased to announce that the 2019 Request for Applications is now open.
-MDF is expanding the scientific research endeavors eligible for Ph.D.
-Trainee and Postdoctoral Fellowship awards to include research focused on improving treatment, care and support of the DM patient and his/her family, as well as molecular biology and basic science.
+The Myotonic Dystrophy Foundation is pleased to announce that the 2020 Fellowship Request for Applications is now open.
+MDF has expanded the scientific research endeavors eligible for Ph.D.
+Trainee and Postdoctoral Fellowship awards to include research focused on improving treatment, care and support of the DM patient and his/her family, as well as molecular biology and basic and translational science.
 Trainees working in academia, research institutes or drug development companies are eligible.

-Applications are due by September 3, 2018, with a start date for successful applicants of January 2019.
-Applicants are encouraged to contact the MDF Chief Science Officer, Dr. Elizabeth Ackermann, with any questions about this RFA or the scientific content of their proposals.
-Technical issues should be directed to MDF Grants Manager Elizabeth Habeeb-Louks.
+Applications are due by September 6, 2019, with a start date for successful applicants of January 2020.
+Applicants are encouraged to contact the MDF Chief Executive Officer, Molly White, with any questions about this RFA or the scientific content of their proposals.
+Technical issues should be directed to MDF Research Coordinator Elizabeth Habeeb-Louks.

 Grantwriting Training for Researchers

 MDF annually hosts a grant writing training at the MDF Annual Conference.
 In 2016, the session was presented by Tom Cheever, PhD, Program Director at the National Institute of Arthritis and Musculoskeletal, and Skin Diseases (NIAMS).
 In 2017, the session was presented by MDF Chief Science Officer John Porter, PhD, former Program Director at the National Institute of Neuromuscular Disorders and Stroke (NINDS) at the U.S. National Institutes of Health (NIH).
 View the presentation slides from Dr. Cheever (presentation slides) and Porter (presentation slides) from those training and access best-in-class grantwriting tips.